jcaillon/valet/docs/content/_index.md

     link="#libraries-of-functions"
     icon="puzzle"
     title="Libraries of pure bash functions"
-    subtitle="Make your scripts more performant and write code faster by using Valet libraries for string manipulation, interactive prompt, pure bash I/O and more...
+    subtitle="Make your scripts more performant and write code faster by using Valet libraries for string manipulation, yaml, interactive prompt, pure bash I/O and more...
 You can also extend Valet to create and share your own libraries!"
   >}}
   {{< card
     link="#test-framework"
     icon="beaker"
     title="Test your commands"
-    subtitle="Ever wondered how you can effectively setup unit tests for your scripts?
-Valet standardizes the way you test functions and commands with approval tests approach.
-Run them all in a single command and automate tests in CI pipelines."
+    subtitle="Valet standardizes the way you can test your functions and commands with approval tests approach.
+Run all your tests in a single command and automate them in CI pipelines."
   >}}
   {{< card
     link="#clear-and-standardized-help"
     icon="book-open"
     title="Clear and standardized help"
-    subtitle="Declare properties for your commands with YAML which are used to automatically display a user friendly documentation."
+    subtitle="The properties of your commands (arguments, options, etc...) are used to automatically display a user-friendly documentation."
   >}}
   {{< card
     link="#advanced-logging"